abulte/decapode/README.md

 - [x] handle `GET` request when `501` on `HEAD`
 - [x] handle `GET` requests for some domains
 - [ ] denormalize interesting headers (length, mimetype, last-modified...)
-- [ ] some sort of dashboard (dash?), or just plug postgrest and handle that elsewhere
+- [x] some sort of dashboard (dash?), or just plug postgrest and handle that elsewhere
+- [x] documentation for report command
+- [x] custom config file for pandas_profiling
+- [x] move API endpoints to /api endpoints